|

 of gardening we do, and seem to be careful about applications near our land.

-on some varieties.
+for sale on some varieties, beginning in Aug/Sept.
 We'll sell them for about the cost of a package of vegetable seeds.
-This is a way to get many

-times the number of plants at a fraction of the cost.
-Generally, the first year (next summer) you will get a small bulb or
+This is a way to get many times the number of plants at a fraction of the cost.
+Generally, the first year (next summer)

-a 'round'.
+you will get a small bulb or a 'round'.
 The second year you will get a full bulb of garlic.
-If you want to go for a third year, you'll get
+If you want to go

-the giant bulbs everyone likes.
-For those who are patient, this is a way to develop a large stock in a two-year period.
+for a third year, you'll get the giant bulbs everyone likes.
+For those who are patient, this is a way to develop a large

 Shipping:

-to your order.
+shipping charges to your order.

-For bulbs, charges will be $5.95 for up to 2 pounds, with $1.00 additional for each additional
+For bulbs, shipping charges will be $5.95 for up to 36 bulbs (except elephant garlic), with $1.00

 For bulbils, the shipping charge is FREE!